In this article

 Current & historical EPF Interest Rates

 The Interest rate of EPF is reviewed every year after consultation with the Ministry of Finance by EPFO’s Central Board of Trustees.
-The EPF interest rate of 2019 is fixed at 8.65% (same as last year).
+The EPF interest rate for FY 2019-20 has been lowered to 8.50% which is 0.15% less than last year’s rate of interest.
 Provident fund Interest rates for the last five years are mentioned below:

 EPF Interest Rates